ruhulmus/spring-boot-tutorial/spring-boot-docker/README.md

 ```cmd
 $ sudo docker stop 96c5adab1759
 ```

-So we are done with configuring `docker` with our `springboot` applications.
+So we are done with configuring `docker` with our `springboot` application.